mui/material-ui/docs/pages/blog/lab-pickers-to-mui-x.md

 The Advanced component launched by our team have been the Data Grid, with the `@mui/x-data-grid` and `@mui/x-data-grid-pro` packages.
 More than one year later, this new source of income has allowed our company to hire several new developers and to increase the amount of work achieved, even on the open-source team.

-## Why move the date pickers to MUI
+## Why move the date pickers to MUI X

 When the date pickers components have moved to the lab, it was already clear that some of their features would eventually be part of the commercially licensed packages.